 Das, K., Li, J., Wang, Z., Gu, G., Tong, C. Li, Y., Xu, M., Ahn, K., Mauger, D.T.
 Li, R., & Wu, R. (2011).
 A dynamic model for genome-wide association studies.
 Human Genetics.
 129, 629-639.
 PMCID: PMC3103104

 Functional MRI and neuroimaging produce types of intensive longitudinal data.
-Researchers in the Methodology Center applied multivariate TVEMs for analysis of neuroimaging data in Zhu et al. (2011).
+Researchers in the Methodology Center have applied multivariate TVEMs for analysis of neuroimaging data.

 Zhu, H., Kong, L., Li, R., Styner, M., Gerig, G., Lin, W., & Gilmore, J. H. (2011).
 FADTTS: Functional analysis of diffusion tensor tract statistics.
 Neuroimage, 56, 1412–1425.
 PMCID: PMC3085665